Skip to main content

 Once a game of record is established, substitutions are not allowed.
 Once the game is complete and the results are recorded, player substitutions may be made before the start of the following game.

-In the event the Match Assistant is unavailable, rosters and substitutions must be confirmed before the start of each game unless otherwise approved by a League Official and stated by a PlayVS Admin in the Match Lobby Chat.
+In the event the Match Assistant is unavailable, rosters and substitutions must be confirmed before the start of each game unless otherwise approved by a League Official and stated by a PlayVS Admin in the match lobby chat.

 Players on the bench may be used for any match their team is competing in within their assigned league.
 Eligible substitutes for a match will be displayed on the Bench tab of the team’s roster card.
 Only the players shown on a team’s bench can be used as substitutes in an official PlayVS Match.